thiesmoeller/ti_pylon_edgeai/README.md

 ./app_edgeai.py ../configs/pylon_demo.yaml
 ```

-> Note 1: Depending on the camera used, you may need to adjust camera parameters (width, height, framerate, pixel format) in pylon_demo.xaml
+> Note 1: Depending on the camera used, you may need to adjust camera parameters (width, height, framerate, pixel format) in pylon_demo.yaml

 > Note 2: In case you want to use multiple cameras, you need to provide the serial number of the camera to parameter "sens-id"